Ing-me/private_events/README.md

-# README
+# PRIVATE-EVENTS

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+This application is about to create a private events app where the users will be allowed to create events and then manage user signups.

+In this application a user can:

-* Database initialization
+* Create events

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Can attend many events

-* Deployment instructions
+* Update events

-* ...
+* Delete events